Ultraviolet Testing with Color Changing UV Beads

-Science Guy Steve Spangler should have known better.
-Not all sunscreen lotions are the same, as evidenced by his lobster-like appearance after a day of working outside.
+Not all sunscreen lotions are the same, as can be evidenced by a lobster-like appearance after a day of working outside.
 SPF 15 just didn't do the trick.
 Instead of using your skin as a detector of ultra-violet light (UV), try experimenting with Energy Beads or UV Beads.
 These indicator beads change color when exposed to UV light.
 It's an amazing way to test the effectiveness of sunscreen or to see if UV light is really blocked out by filters in sunglasses.

 The beads will always change color, regardless of how well the sunscreen blocks UV - the beads are very sensitive!
 The key is to rate the color of the beads on a scale of 1-5, with 5 showing the most color or "burning" and 1 showing the least color.
 The bag without any sunscreen is an automatic "5."
 You can also test the difference between new and old sunscreen.
 Sunscreen manufacturers suggest that you throw away old sunscreen because it does not block out harmful UV light.
 Do your tests support this claim?